Powered by SchoolDash

 157 Walderslade Road, Walderslade, Chatham ME5 0LP

 Greenacre School is a non-selective academy.
-It caters for boys aged between 11 and 18.
+It has about 820 boys aged between 11 and 18.
+Ofsted last inspected the school in March 2023.
 The present school opened in 2024.

 This school is a member of Beyond Schools Trust.
 (Other schools in this trust include Walderslade School, The Thomas Aveling School, Fort Pitt Grammar School and The Robert Napier School.)

 Particular strengths include Finances.
-Relative weaknesses include Disadvantaged pupils and Attainment.
+Relative weaknesses include Sixth form and Attainment.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.